 It is not everyday that two professors of art history have the opportunity to work together on a dream project.
 This year, however, we were granted just such an opportunity by the USC College of Letters, Arts & Sciences and the Provost’s Fund for Innovative Undergraduate Teaching.
 The result—a new, undergraduate course titled “Contemporary Art and the Art of Curating”— combines the study of contemporary art with the realities of making a museum exhibition.

-Fisher Museum staff and permanent collection, we sought to bridge the gap between academic art history and hands-on curatorial practice.
+Given a modest budget, a year to work with our students, and complete access to the Fisher Museum staff and permanent collection, we sought to bridge the gap between academic art history and hands-on curatorial practice.
 Our course was conceived neither as a vocational exercise nor as a curricular requirement for art history majors.

 Rather, it was designed as an experiment in critical and creative thinking.
 Educated citizens need to be able to dig beneath the surface of what is presented to them as authoritative—in museums, on the internet, and in every aspect of their daily lives.